colorjs/color-space/README.md

 [Upgrading from v2?](docs/migration.md)

-## Why color-space?
+## Motivation

+Color spaces are scattered across standards, papers, industries, and decades.
+This collection keeps the formulas, conventional ranges, provenance, and references together, behind one minimal API.

 - **Conventional ranges.** RGB is 0–255, Lab is 0–100/±125, hue is degrees, and OKLCH matches CSS — no universal 0–1 wrapper to remember.
-- **Verified formulas.** All 162 spaces have an independent cited anchor; 29 are additionally differential-tested against colorjs.io in both directions — [methods and limits](docs/formula-verification.md).
+- **Verified formulas.** All 162 spaces have cited anchor; 29 are additionally differential-tested against colorjs.io in both directions — [methods and limits](docs/formula-verification.md).
 - **Broad, not padded.** Camera logs, appearance models, video encodings, colorimetry, and historical systems are first-class conversion nodes, not aliases.
 - **Small foundations.** Zero dependencies, ESM, tree-shakeable modules, scalar and typed-array forms.

-## Motivation

-Color spaces are scattered across standards, papers, industries, and decades.
-This collection keeps the formulas, conventional ranges, provenance, and references together, behind one minimal API.

 It is not a color toolbox — parsing, interpolation, ΔE, gamut mapping, contrast, palettes, and alpha stay out.
 Pantone, NCS, RAL Classic, and similar licensed swatch catalogs aren't open and stay out as well.